-In June 2016, the FASB issued Accounting Standards Update ("ASU") 2016-13 - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-The revised accounting guidance changes the criteria under which credit losses are measured.
-The amendment introduces a new credit reserving model known as the Current Expected Credit Loss (CECL) model, which replaces the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to establish credit loss estimates.
-ASU 2016-13 was initially scheduled to become effective for interim and annual reporting periods beginning after December 15, 2019, however on July 17, 2019, the FASB proposed a tentative effective date for smaller reporting companies.
-If the FASB approves the tentative decision, ASU 2016-13 would become effective for interim and annual reporting periods beginning after December 15, 2022.
-Early adoption would still be permitted for interim and annual reporting periods beginning after December 15, 2019.
-The Company is currently evaluating the provisions of ASU 2016-13, however, it is expected that the new CECL model will alter the assumptions used in calculating the Company's credit losses, given the change to estimated losses for the estimated life of the financial asset, and will likely result in a material effect on the Company's financial position and results of operations.
+In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, which changes the criteria under which credit losses on financial instruments (such as the Company's finance receivables) are measured.
+ASU 2016-3 introduces a new credit reserving model known as the Current Expected Credit Loss ("CECL") model, which replaces the incurred loss impairment methodology previously used under U.S. GAAP with a methodology that records currently the expected lifetime credit losses on financial instruments.
+To establish such lifetime credit loss estimates, consideration of a broadened range of reasonable and supportable information to establish credit loss estimates is required.
+ASU 2016-13 was initially scheduled to become effective for interim and annual reporting periods beginning after December 15, 2019, however on October 16, 2019, the FASB changed the effective date for smaller reporting companies to interim and annual reporting periods beginning after December 15, 2022, with early adoption permitted.